OGRECave/ogre-next/Docs/src/manual/hlms.md

 its own C++ implementation and set of shaders.
-There is also an "Unlit" implementation, specifically meant to deal with GUI and simple particle FXs (ignores normals & lighting, manages multiple UVs, can mix multiple texture with photoshop-like blend modes, can animate the UVs, etc)
+There is also an "Unlit" implementation, specifically meant to deal with GUI and simple particle FXs (ignores normals & lighting, manages multiple UVs, can mix multiple texture with photoshop-like blend modes, can animate the UVs, etc).

 It is theoretically possible to implement both Toon & PBS in the same C++ module, but that would be crazy, hard to maintain and not very